 About ARRT

-The American Registry of Radiologic Technologists promotes high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures, and radiation therapy.
-Headquartered in St. Paul, Minnesota, ARRT evaluates, certifies, and annually registers nearly 345,000 technologists across the U.S.
+ARRT promotes safe, high-quality patient care through credentialing, collaboration, and advocacy.
+Headquartered in St. Paul, Minnesota, ARRT evaluates, certifies, and annually registers more than 360,000 radiologic technologists across the United States.